opussf/UnusedGear/README.md

 Items moved too many times will be ignored.
 Bags that are ignored (cleanup: Ignore this bag) will not be searched for items to move.

+Usage:

+When you open a vendor, your bank, or the scrapping machine, any unused items in your inventory will be moved to your backpack.

+Set the status of a bag to "ignore this bag" to keep that bag from being searched for items, or "/ug [item link]" an item to ignore that item.

 ## Idea:
 I'm always trying to figure out the gear I can 'safely' sell.
 Am I still using it, is it in a gear set?